moonshot-nagayama-pj/public-documents/timing-regimes/timing-regimes-in-quantum-networks.md

 Equally importantly, it specifies __timing requirements__.
 For example, the rise time for a signal on the coaxial cable shall be $25\pm 5$ nanoseconds.
 The total worst-case round-trip delay is calculated in a table to be $46.38\mu\textrm{s}$.
 How the entries in that table are combined to produce that number is fairly obvious; however, the numerical entries themselves are mostly unjustified in the specification itself, only stated.
 One exception is the statement, "Rise and fall times meet 10,000 series ECL requirements," referring to a specific series of well-known digital emitter-coupled logic parts, and hence incorporating a great deal of prior knowledge and work by reference.

 In the quantum world, we are starting from first principles.
 Hence, we must begin at the beginning.
 We want to have specifications like Ethernet's, but first we must describe how the entries in e.g. the physical propagation delay budget are determined.
-The rols of this document is to provide the underpinnings that give a shared understanding of how the basic numbers are determined and how they can be combined in a particular system design.
+The role of this document is to provide the underpinnings that give a shared understanding of how the basic numbers are determined and how they can be combined in a particular system design.

 Thanks, DIX Ethernet creators, for showing the way!